WB2CBA/ADX-POCKET/README.md

 IMPORTANT NOTE ON NT7S SI5351 LIBRARY VERSIONS

-Please install SI5351 Library that is in ADX Github under ADX Firmware!
+Please install SI5351 Library that is in ADX POCKET Github under ADX POCKET Firmware!
 Or use Etherkit SI5351 Library Version 2.1.3.
 ADX firmware is compatible with only Etherkit SI5351 Library version 2.1.3.